CodingItWrong/reactnativetesting.io/docs/unit/testing.md

 });
 ```

-Run the tests again and they should pass.
+Run the tests with `yarn test`.
+They should pass.

 For more practice, try writing another `it()` that specifies what happens when there is no street2 value.
 Try writing another for what the function _should_ do if there is no street1 _or_ street2, to see the tests fail.
 Update the code to handle that case, rerun the tests, and watch them pass.